Bobby Jean: Covers

 "Bobby Jean" was covered by Portastatic on their 2003 Autumn Was a Lark album.

 "Bobby Jean" was covered by Buford Pope for the 2016 tribute album Keep On Dreaming (Tribute to Bruce Springsteen).

 "Bobby Jean" was covered by CarterTown for their 2022 EP Bruce Synthsteen.

+In popular culture

+In Hirohiko Araki's popular manga series, JoJo's Bizarre Adventure Part 9: The JoJoLands, Investigator Bobby Jean is the name of one of the supporting characters.